-Proto-Sound[®] is equipped with several programmable features which are accessed in the RESET state by moving the transformer throttle up and down between full voltage and low voltage (8 volts) without shutting the transformer off completely.
+Proto-Sound[®] is equipped with a few programmable features that are accessed in the RESET state by moving the transformer throttle up and down between full voltage and low voltage (6 to 8 volts) without shutting the transformer off completely.
 Each time this is done you advance, one feature at a time, through the available options.
-An air-release sound is heard each time the throttle is advanced and returned.
+An air-release sound is heard each time the throttle is advanced.
 In addition, there are special sounds to tell you what RESET position you are in.

-For example, if you want to select Feature 2, put the engine in RESET, and move the throttle up and down from full throttle to low two times.
-After the second advance, you will hear two "clinks"

-indicating that the computer is now in Feature 2.
+For example, if you want to select Feature 2, you put the engine in RESET, and move the throttle up and down from full throttle to low two times.
+After the second advance, you will hear two "clinks" indicating that the computer is now in Feature 2.
 Advance the throttle again and you will hear three "clinks" for Feature 3.
 Advance it two more times and you will hear a "clank" indicating that you are now in Feature 5.
+Advance the throttle two more times and you will hear a "clank" indicating that you are now in Feature 5.
 Advance the throttle two more times and you will hear a "clank" and two "clinks" indicating Feature 7. ((5 throttle advancements = 1 clank) + (2 throttle advancements = 2 clinks)).
-"Clank" + "Clink" + "Clink" = Feature 7.
+"Clank + "Clink" + "Clink" = Feature 7.
 You can advance the throttle as quickly as you like (though you may not hear the air-release sounds) and the computer will still remember the number of times the throttle is advanced by playing back the number of "Clinks" and "Clanks" to confirm the feature you've selected.

-Remotely Adjusting The Engine Volume - Reset Feature 6-(1 Clank, 1 Clink)
+Remotely Adjusting The Engine Volume - Reset Feature 6 - (1 Clank, 1 Clink)

-Reset 6 allows you to change the volume setting of the motor sounds without effecting the volume of other sounds, such as the horn, bell, cab chatter, etc. To use, cycle to

-Reset Feature 6 and press the Horn/Whistle button.
+Reset Feature 6 allows you to change the volume setting of the chuff sounds without affecting the volume of other sounds, such as whistle, bell, enhanced neutral sounds, etc. To use, cycle to Reset 6 and press the Whistle button.
 A single bell will play, and the chuff will begin at the current volume.
-Each time the Horn/Whistle button is pressed, a bell will sound and the volume setting will cycle down to the next level.
+Each time the Whistle button is pressed, a bell will sound and the volume setting will cycle down to the next level.
 The levels available are 100%, 50%, 25%, and 0%.
-After 0%, pressing the horn/whistle button again will return the motor sounds to 100%.
-When the desired level is reached, lock the changes by interrupting the throttle and cycling the engine into forward.
+After 0%, pressing the whistle button again will return the chuff to 100%.
+When the desired level is reached, lock the changes by interrupting the throttle and cycling the engine into forward

-Programming For Squeaking Brake Operation-Reset Feature 45 (9 Clanks, 0 Clinks)
+Programming For Squeaking Brake Operation-Reset Feature

+45 -(9 Clanks, 0 Clinks)

 Reset Feature 45 allows you to determine if and how the Squeaking Brakes recording will be activated.
-To use, cycle to Reset Feature 45 and press the Horn/Whistle button.
+To use, cycle to Reset 45 and press the Whistle button.
 The engine will play a series of bells.
 This indicates the current setting.
-Each time the Horn/Whistle button is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
-The settings for Reset Feature 45 are 1 Bell = On Demand (Enabled when PFA is activated), 2 Bells = Always On, 3 Bells = Off.
+Each time the Whistle is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
+The settings for Reset 45 are 1 Bell = On Demand (Enabled when FYS is activated), 2 Bells = Always On, 3 Bells = Off.
 When the desired setting is reached, lock the changes by interrupting the throttle and cycling the engine into forward.

-Programming For Horn In Neutral Operation - Reset Feature 25 (5 Clanks)
+Programming For Whistle In Neutral Operation-Reset

+Feature 25 -(5 Clanks)